-Our organizations have long recognized that climate change poses a major threat to the health of our patients and to the public.
+The American Lung Association recognizes that climate change poses a major threat to the health of our patients and to the public.
 We are pleased that the Obama Administration has begun to take these critical steps to move the nation toward long-needed steps to reduce those threats.
 We appreciate the abundant opportunity to provide comment and weigh in on these issues.

-Our organizations urge EPA to take advantage of this rare opportunity to provide the greater protection that is needed with an even stronger Clean Power Plan.
+The American Lung Association urges the EPA to provide the greater protection that is needed with an even stronger Clean Power Plan.